-- Secure the work piece with the supplied hold down levers.
-It is also acceptable to hold the workpiece with your free hand as long as it is clear of the blade. - Make all cuts pushing away from you, not straight down. - Lower the saw into position, then start the saw and push it through the work piece. - Start cuts slowly and then feed the work piece at a moderate rate. - When cutting long pieces on the compound miter saw, extend the ends of the saw stand to support the work. - Make sure the compound miter saw has an operational blade guard, you may not cut any work-piece on the compound miter saw that is less than 12 inches in length.

-• The compound miter saw is for cutting wood or plastic materials only.
+- Secure the workpiece with the supplied hold-down levers.
+Holding the workpiece with your free hand is also acceptable if it is clear of the blade. - Make all cuts pushing away from you, not straight down. - Lower the saw into position, then start the saw and push it through the workpiece. - Start cuts slowly and then feed the workpiece at a moderate rate. - When cutting long pieces on the compound miter saw, extend the ends of the saw stand to support the work. - Make sure the compound miter saw has an operational blade guard.
+You may not cut any workpiece on the compound miter saw that is less than 12 inches in length. - The compound miter saw is for cutting wood or plastic materials only.